Sounds like…

 We intended to make Tobermory a lunch stop on the way to Oban but we were ‘spooked’ by the presence of the Clipper Round the World fleet in Oban and thought that mooring places would be in short supply.
 A call to the Port Authority allayed our fears and we restored our aspirations accordingly, so we only popped into Tobermory to do a ‘drive past’ then continued down the Sound of Mull to Oban

 Tobermory.
 The Mishnish Hotel is the yellow building in the background.
-When I visited, over 25 years ago, we won the raffle, I distinctly remember it was ÂŁ72 and we beat a hasty retreat under the glowering looks of the locals!
+When I visited, over 25 years ago, we won the cash raffle, I distinctly remember it was ÂŁ72 and we beat a hasty retreat under the glowering looks of the locals!

 We were fortunate to secure a berth in the Transit Marina in the heart of a bustling Oban town and we walked ashore for a beer and took fish and chips back on board.
 An early night was called for in preparation for our 04.20 departure to ensure we made the tidal races with a favourable ‘flush’ on our 60 mile passage to our final destination in Scotland.